lehoczkics/busterfs/README.md

 # Bionic + btrfs without swap

-If you have plenty of RAM then do not waste precious SSD sapce on swap space.
+If you have plenty of RAM then do not waste precious SSD space on swap.
 Try [zram](https://en.wikipedia.org/wiki/Zram) instead.

 ## Assumptions: